larmel/lacc/README.md

 Install
 -------
 Clone and build from source, and the binary will be placed in `bin/lacc`.
-Default include paths on Linux assume GNU standard library headers being available, at `/usr/include/x86_64-linux-gnu`.
+Default include paths on Linux assume system headers being available at `/usr/include/x86_64-linux-gnu`, configurable by defining `SYSTEM_LIB_PATH`.
-A different libc, for example musl, can be used by defining `SYSTEM_STDLIB_PATH` to point to a different path.
 BSD libc needs no special handling.

     git clone https://github.com/larmel/lacc.git